-- 89. The Authorities indicated for this Rec. that the deficiencies will be addressed in the National Ordinance on Cross-Border Transportation.
-The draft is at the Legal Department for processing, in order to be subsequently submitted to the Council of Ministers. - 90.
-With regard to declaration system to be completed by all passengers and the consideration of implementing the system to restrain currency; the Authorities indicated that both systems are already in place.
-However, no further information was provided in order to analyze the compliance of these recommendations.
-The law on cross-border transportation of currency is under review by the Customs Department. - 91.
+86. With regard to declaration system to be completed by all passengers and the consideration of implementing the system to restrain currency; the Authorities indicated that both systems are already in place.
+However, no further information was provided in order to analyse the compliance of these recommendations.
+The law on cross-border transportation of currency is under review by the Customs Department.
 The following actions need to be implemented: 1.
 A declaration system to be completed by all passengers, instead of the ad hoc disclosure system currently in place.
 2. A system to restrain currency when there is suspicion of ML or TF.
-3. Maintain statistics evidencing Custom's effectiveness in the area of international cooperation 4.
-Process for confiscation of currency and negotiable instruments in implementing the UNSCR 1373 and 1267.
-5. A system to identify the source, destination and purpose of movement of gold or other precious metals and stones.
-6. To ensure that the relevant authorities possess timely access to suspicious cash declarations or disclosures, or intentional lack of disclosures information.
-The compliance of this Recommendation remains outstanding. - 92.
-Regarding training and targeted programmes for Customs it has been included in the Training Programme II approved by the Minister and started to be executed in August 2015.
-The Customs Department has received training in September 2015.
+3. Process for confiscation of currency and negotiable instruments.
+4. A system to identify the source, destination and purpose of movement of gold or other precious metals and stones.
+5. To ensure that the relevant authorities possess timely access to suspicious cash declarations or disclosures, or intentional lack of disclosures information.
+The compliance of this Recommendation remains outstanding.